Yağmur Bembeyaz

 Yağmur Bembeyaz (born 25 June 1999) is a Turkish female handballer in the goalkeeper position.
-She is a member of the Antalya-based club Konyaaltı BSK playing in the Handball Super League.
+She is a member of the Bodrum-based club Yalıkavak, which play in the Handball Super League.

 Personal life

 Born on 25 June 1999, Yağmur Bembeyaz is a native of Ankara, Turkey.

-Sport career
+Club career

 Bembeyaz plays in the goalkeeper position.
 She is tall at 92 kg.

 She played for Yenimahalle Bld.
 SK in her hometown from 2018 until 2020.
 For Yenimahalle Bld.
 SK, she took part in the Women's EHF Challenge Cup in 2018–19, and 2019–20 tournaments.
 For the 2021–22 season, she transferred to EGO Spor in Ankara.
 The next season, she moved to Konyaaltı Bld.
-SK in Antalya, which plays in the Handball Super League.
+SK in Antalya, which plays in the Super League.
 Her team won the 2022–23 Women's EHF European Cup.

+In the 2024–25 Turkish Super League season, she was with the Istanbul-based club Üsküdar Bld..
+The next season, she transferred to Yalıkavak in Bodrım, Muğla.

+International career

 In April 2022, Bembeyaz was called up to the preparation camp of the national team for the 2022 European Women's Handball Championship qualification.